 Franchises have become the prevailing career path for many service members.
 And because so many franchises today offer veteran incentives, the transition becomes easier once veterans return home and have the opportunity to invest.

-With so many options and incentives, it can be hard to narrow down the best franchise for veterans.
+Narrowing the best franchise for veterans can be difficult with so many different options and incentives.
 Here are a few questions to consider before signing any contracts.

 Q: Do you see yourself becoming a successful business owner?

 A: The first thing you need to do when considering opening a business is to decide if owning a franchise is the right thing for you and your family.
 The best franchise to own will be clear and transparent about its offer.

 Q: Is buying into a franchise a good decision for your military family?